Loading...

 Okay, the tennis racket is a good example of how technology and equipment has adapted and changed over time.

-Look at how the tennis racket has evolved and can you tell me why you think it has evolved as it has?
-Think about the materials, the shape and the size.
+And can you tell me why you think it has evolved as it has?

-So safety equipment has to be light and traditionally it hasn't.
+So, safety equipment has to be light and traditionally it hasn't.

 It's been very heavy in order to keep the performers safe because the most important thing is that performers stay safe.